Emahhh/gacha-microservices/README.md

-# ASE_Project
+# Gacha Microservices

+A Microservices-Powered Gacha API and Client.
-Advanced Software Engineering 24/25 Course Project
+Advanced Software Engineering 24/25 Course Project.

+## About
+- Implemented using Flask and MongoDB.
+- Used Docker-compose
+- PHP client

 ## Get Started